spyhydra/Todo-api-backend/README.md

 ```
 Updating status :
-http://localhost/tasks/complete?status={flase,true}any of them enter and task fillter accordingly that
+http://localhost/tasks/complete?status={flase,true}    any of them enter and task fillter accordingly that

 ```